jedisct1/libsodium.js/README.md

 ## Overview

-The [sodium](https://github.com/jedisct1/libsodium) crypto library compiled to pure JavaScript and WebAssembly using [Emscripten](https://github.com/kripken/emscripten), with automatically generated wrappers to make it easy to use in web applications.
+The [sodium](https://github.com/jedisct1/libsodium) crypto library compiled to WebAssembly and pure Javascript using [Emscripten](https://github.com/kripken/emscripten), with automatically generated wrappers to make it easy to use in web applications.

-The complete library weights 115 Kb (minified, gzipped) and can run in a web browser as well as server-side.
+The complete library weights 188 Kb (minified, gzipped, includes pure js + webassembly versions) and can run in a web browser as well as server-side.

 ### Compatibility